-Response Plan

-Comments in light blue are suggestions for the next version of this document.

-Point 1.
+Dear Professor Sweetman,

+Thank you for granting us the opportunity to resubmit the paper and for your extensive comments; we believe they have led us to substantially improve the paper.
+We respond to your concerns below.

 1. My (mis-)understanding of earlier versions of the paper was that the data did not allow you to observe individuals longitudinally.
 However, section 5.3 suggests to me that you can do so.
 If I am understanding the data correctly now, this has really important implications!

 a.
 You can include lagged demerit points as a regressor.